Braigo

 Braigo (Brai-lle +Le-go) is a Braille printer design.
 Braigo version 1.0 uses a Lego Mindstorms EV3 kit, which includes a microprocessor with assorted components such as electric motors, sensors and actuators.
 Braigo v1.0 was designed by 13-year-old Shubham Banerjee in January 2014, as an entry in 7th grade school science fair project.
 The model was based on the PLOTT3R, a bonus model released with the EV3 kit and originally designed by Ralph Hempel.
 The cost was said to be about US$350 or 250 Euros for the Lego Mindstorms EV3 kit and some extra commonly used hardware whereas a conventional Braille printer retails starting from about $1,900.

 In August 2014, a new company called Braigo Labs Inc. was formed with an office in Palo Alto, California.
 Since Shubham Banerjee was a minor, his mother Malini is listed as the President of the company and the law firm Inventus Law acting as advisor.

 On September 9, 2014, at the Intel Developers Forum (IDF 2014), Banerjee demonstrated 'Braigo v2.0'.
 As of at least February 2018 the product has still not been released and there have been no official announcements since 2018.

 The inventor

 Shubham Banerjee was born in Hasselt, Belgium.
 The family moved to San Jose, California, when he was four years old.
 Later he moved to Santa Clara, California, and completed his elementary schooling at Don Callejon School.
 He joined Magnolia Science Academy in Santa Clara in middle school for a couple of months, before moving to Champion School in San Jose for middle school.
-He lives in Santa Clara, California, with his parents and younger sister.
+He lives in Santa Clara, California, with his parents and Older sister.